I rely on reviews. You rely on reviews.

-2. Drive more referral traffic from your Trustpilot company profile page.
+2. Drive more referral traffic from your Trustpilot business profile.

 On top of the off-page SEO benefits for your actual website, creating a profile on Trustpilot can also lead to a huge spike in referral traffic.

-That’s because when someone searches for reviews of a brand, they’re likely to find that brand’s Trustpilot company profile page at the top of the search results.
+That’s because when someone searches for reviews of a brand, they’re likely to find that brand’s Trustpilot business profile page at the top of the search results.
 Why, you ask?